SAP/cloud-security-services-integration-library/README.md

 *Note:* Use this if you want to enhance this xsuaa integration libraries.
 The build results are also available on maven central.

 # Limitations
-Libraries and information provided here is around the topic of integrating with the xsuaa service.
+Libraries and information provided here is around the topic of integrating with the SAP xsuaa and identity service.
 General integration into other OAuth authorization servers is not the primary focus.

 # How to obtain support
 Open an issue in GitHub.